 Volunteer for a marine eco-tour company which is dedicated to marine conservation.
 Learn all about the marine environment and conservation!

-In the Eastern Cape there is much to do and see.
-Port Elizabeth is a great city for watersports activities, hiking, wildlife viewing (as there are numerous game reserves), and much more!
+In the Eastern Cape there is much to do and to see.
+Port Elizabeth is a great city for water sport activities, hiking, wildlife viewing (as there are numerous game reserves), and much more!

 Volunteers will be picked up from the airport and taken to accommodation and taken back to the airport at the end of their stay!

-Lunch not included.
+Breakfast and Dinner will be prepared.
+Lunch is not included.
 Volunteers can buy their own confectionary and alcoholic beverages